Caulfield Station Precinct Structure Plan

-Any changes to the reserve would be subject to normal planning processes and approvals and would be considered by the Caulfield Racecourse Reserve Trust .
-The VPA will continue to work with the Trust, Glen Eira and Stonnington City Councils, Monash University, landowners and government agencies to ensure planning for the reserve is integrated into planning for the broader Caulfield station precinct.
+Any chances to the reserve would be subject to normal planning processes and approvals and would be considered by the Caulfield Racecourse Reserve Trust.

 What else is happening in the area?

-The Caulfield Racecourse Reserve Trust will prepare a land management plan for the racecourse reserve as per the Caulfield Racecourse Reserve Act 2017 (The Act).
-This plan will include a statement of objectives and directions for the promotion, management and use and development of the reserve for racing, recreation and public park purposes.
-The Act requires that the trust consult with all relevant ministers, the public and stakeholders before formalising the plan.
+The Caulfield Racecourse Reserve Trust has prepared a land management plan for the racecourse reserve as per the Caulfield Racecourse Reserve Act 2017 (The Act).
+This plan includes a statement of objectives and directions for the promotion, management and use and development of the reserve for racing, recreation and public park purposes.

 Caulfield racecourse reserve was originally established in 1879 for three purposes – racing, recreation and public park purposes.
 The reserve is used for a number of different activities such as raceday activities, training tracks and facilities, community and commercial events, car parking, public access for recreation as well as water catchment and storage areas.

 Monash University continues to invest in Caulfield as its second largest campus, completing major refurbishment projects such as the library, Monash Business School and Monash Connect.
 The university has an aspiration to increase teaching space at the site and improve connections to the surrounding area at Sir John Monash Drive and Derby Road to enhance the campus’ role as a major focal point for the wider community.